jigx-com/jigx-docs-examples/docs/Actions/generate-pdf.md

                 provider: DATA_PROVIDER_DYNAMIC
                 entity: default/documents
                 method: create
                 data:
                   fileName: invoice
                   date: =$now()
+                file:
-                  # Use the action instance output to reference the file.
+                  # Use the action instance output to reference the file
+                  # that is stored in Dynamic data files.
-                  file: =@ctx.actions.generate-pdf-id.outputs.uri
+                  localPath: =@ctx.actions.generate-pdf-id.outputs.uri
             # Add the second action to share out the pdf,
             # on one of the devices apps.
             - type: action.share